mansup96/test-task/README.md

 ---

-[Here](https://github.com/itrevolution-perm/test-task-frontend) you can get requirements to this task.
+[Here](https://github.com/itrevolution-perm/test-task-frontend) you can get requirements for this task.